 Source: Simply Happenstance

 I hope you were inspired as much as I was not only with the beauty but also the practicality of these Thanksgiving dinner centerpieces.
+Which one was your favorite?
+Be sure to let me know in the comments below.
 Happy Thanksgiving! ~DLM